-To receive the Bachelor of Science degree with a Major in Clinical Laboratory Science, students must complete at least 180 quarter units as articulated below, 45 of which must be completed in residence at National University and 76.5 of which must be completed at the upper-division level.
+To receive the Bachelor of Science degree with a Major in Clinical Laboratory Science, students must complete at least 180 quarter units as articulated below, 45 of which must be completed in residence at National University.
+Upper-division level must consist of 76.5 quarter units and general education must be a minimum of 70.5 quarter units.
 Refer to the section on undergraduate admission procedures for specific information regarding admission and evaluation.

 Preparation for the Major; (10 courses; 39 quarter units)